Nernst (crater)

 Nernst is a lunar impact crater that lies on the far side of the Moon, just beyond the northwestern limb.
-It lies across the northern part of the larger walled plain Lorentz, and intrudes slightly into the northwestern rim of the crater Röntgen.
+It lies across the northern part of a larger walled plain named Lorentz, and intrudes slightly into the northwestern rim of the crater Röntgen.

 The rim of Nernst is relatively well-defined, although several smaller impacts lies across the edge.
 The satellite crater Nernst T has broken through the western rim edge.
 Smaller craters also lie along the rim to the southwest and south-southeast.
 Around the remainder of the inner wall is some slumping and a few terrace-like features.

 The interior of Nernst is relatively level, with a central peak formation offset slightly to the south of the midpoint.
 A pair of small craters lies on the interior floor along the western and southern inner edges.
 Parts of the remaining floor are marked by a series of rilles.
 In the southern half these rilles form grooves running generally from east to west.
+The infrared spectrum of pure crystalline plagioclase has been identified within and around this crater.

 Prior to formal naming by the IAU in 1970, Nernst was called Crater 183.